 That completes the first 100 years of the west half Water Lot 29.
 I’ll continue to update as my research advances.
 The east half of the lot is best known as the home of First National Bank, later Farmers-Merchants National Bank.
 Its history was discussed in an earlier post.

-Sebert ended his 16-year run in business here in 1960, selling the bar to Jud and Lydia Williams.
+Sebert ended his 16-year run in business here in 1960.
+The license went back to Elda Roguske briefly and then to Jud and Lydia Williams.

 Princeton Times-Republic, July 21, 1960 – “We join the Seberts’ many friends in conveying best wishes to Ed and Lucille upon their departure from business in Princeton.
 And at the same time, we extend a hearty welcome to Jud and Lydia at the Sportsman’s Bar.”